 The Renaissance Palacio de Carlos V (Palace of Carlos V) is endowed with a rich collection of Flemish tapestries depicting Carlos's victories at Tunis.
 Look for the map of Spain: it shows the Iberian Peninsula upside down, as was the custom in Arab mapmaking.
 There are more goodies—rare clocks, antique furniture, paintings, and tapestries—on the upper floor, in the Estancias Reales (Royal Chambers).

 In the gardens, inhale the fragrances of jasmine and myrtle, wander among terraces and baths, and peer into the well-stocked goldfish pond.
-From here, a passageway leads to the Patio de las Banderas (Court of the Flags), which has a classic view of the Giralda.
+From here, a passageway leads to the Patio de las Banderas (Court of the Flags), which has a classic view of La Giralda.

 Allow at least two hours for your visit.